 Things I Like:

-Bowling, reading, beer, hiking, good deli meat, memorable experiences, my girlfriend, family, and close friends.
+Bowling, reading, beer, hiking, good deli meat, memorable experiences, my fiance', family, and close friends.

 Skillhance helps hardworking people start a successful side business at an affordable cost.